 Poll: Should Tak stay Irken or become Human?
 Vote Now!

-Author has written 9 stories for Kick Buttowski: Suburban Daredevil, Invader Zim, Teen Titans, and Powerpuff Girls.
+Author has written 10 stories for Kick Buttowski: Suburban Daredevil, Invader Zim, Teen Titans, Powerpuff Girls, and One Piece.

 What's up yal!!!!

 In regards to fanfiction...
 I try to give advice whether its on the plot or the writing style, but one thing is for sure, I like helping people as much as I can to help them grow as writers, and I like getting the same help also.

 2. This ties in with the advice above, don't use too much detail.
 Its rather silly reading now a person got up from their chair, walked over to the pencil sharpener, sharpened the pencil, examined it, sharpened it again, examined it again, walked back to their chair, and sat back down.
 Make it to the point while keeping to what you want to explain.